Applied Track in Pedagogy

 Jasen writes about his experience working with Books of Hope on his Web site: www.jasensousa.net

 “I started my volunteer work at the Monroe Correctional Complex in the spring of 2008 as my internship project for the Solstice MFA program.
 Since then, I have worked in two separate units of the prison and probably met upward of fifty different inmates.
 In our program we teach two things.
 The first is the concept of the Hero’s Journey, put forth by Joseph Campbell, mythologist, as a way storytellers have told their stories across time and culture.
 We focus on adapting the material so that each inmate can, if he chooses, tell his story as if he were the hero—an idea that seems counterintuitive to them and to many others.
 Second, we teach writing—basic storytelling and craft skills.

-My commitment to my internship was only for a semester, but over a year later I have yet to stop going to the prison.
+My commitment to my internship was only for a semester, but over a year later I had yet to stop going to the prison.
 In the United States there are over 2 million people incarcerated.
 I acknowledge that many of their crimes were horrible, and I would never want to diminish the suffering of the victims, but to exclude 2 million people from the collective story of a country is, in my opinion, a crime in itself.
 That is why I chose to do the work at the prison, and why I will continue to do the work for the foreseeable future.
 I am grateful to the Solstice program for having the foresight to create space for their students to work as writers engaged in their communities, and for encouraging students to seek out the humanity in others.”

 Erika posts regularly about her experience teaching inside prison at: www.teachingontheinside.wordpress.com